GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Estimated insurance rates for a GMC Savana are $1,196 a year for full coverage insurance.
-Comprehensive costs on average $220 each year, collision insurance costs $358, and liability insurance costs $460.
-Liability-only coverage costs as little as $510 a year, and high-risk coverage costs around $2,586.
-16-year-old drivers pay the most at up to $4,658 a year.
+Comprehensive costs on average $220 each year, collision costs $358, and liability coverage costs $460.
+Liability-only coverage costs as little as $510 a year, with high-risk coverage costing around $2,586.
+Teens pay the most at $4,658 a year or more.

 Average premium for full coverage: $1,196